MIM 713C

 Oxygen Content

-The high oxygen content will lead to the formation unwanted oxides in IN713C sintering.
+The high oxygen content will lead to the formation of unwanted oxides in IN713C sintering.
 The oxides have similar detrimental effects on tensile properties.

 EBSD phase mapping of oxidation